Local Equivalence Problem in Hidden Markov Model: Conclusion

 We have several open problems as follows.
-First, while we have shown that the dimension of non-singular points in the independent-type case is the same as that in the case of general ${\cal Y}$-valued transition matrices when the number of observed states is $2$, we could not clarify whether there exists a general ${\cal Y}$-valued transition matrix that cannot be reduced to an independent-type one in this case.
-This is an future problem.
-Another remaining problem is characterization of the tangent space when the transition matrix $V$ is given as a deterministic function $f$.
+First, while we have shown that the dimension of non-singular points in the independent-type case is the same as that in the case of general ${\cal Y}$-indexed transition matrices when the number of observed states is $2$, we could not clarify whether there exists a general ${\cal Y}$-indexed transition matrix that cannot be reduced to an independent-type one in this case.
+This is a future problem.
+Another remaining problem is a characterization of the tangent space when the transition matrix $V$ is given as a deterministic function $f$.
 In this case, due to Corollary \ref{FET}, the indistinguishable subspaces $ {\cal L}_{2,W,V}^I$ and $ {\cal L}_{2,P,W,V}^I$, and ${\cal L}_{P,W,V}^I$ do not vanish.
 Hence, the structure of the tangent space is complicated.
-The determination of the parametrization of this case with taking account into the local equivalence is another future problem.
+The determination of the parametrization of this case with taking the local equivalence into account is another future problem.